chef-boneyard/chef-fundamentals/slides/troubleshooting/01_slide.md

 The handler should inherit Chef::Handler

-It should define a ‘report’ method.
+It should define a 'report' method.

 Documentation is on the Chef wiki.